Skip to content

 What you can do

-• Get example prompts — See what good prompts look like (detailed, typically 300–800 words).
+• Get example prompts — See what good prompts look like (detailed, typically ~300-800 words).
 It is the caller’s responsibility to take inspiration from these examples and ensure the prompt sent to PlanExe is of similar or better quality.
+A compact prompt shape works best: objective, scope, constraints, timeline, stakeholders, budget/resources, and success criteria.
 The agent can refine a vague idea into a high-quality prompt and show it to the user for approval before creating the plan.

-• Create a plan — Send a prompt; PlanExe starts creating the plan (takes about 15–20 minutes).
+• Create a plan — Send a prompt; PlanExe starts creating the plan (typically takes 10–20 minutes on baseline profile).
 If the input prompt is of low quality, the output plan will be crap too.
+Visible plan_create options include model_profile.

 • Check progress — Ask for status and see how far the plan has gotten.